 “We are ready to question the impersonality of a merely technical approach to data and to begin designing ways to connect numbers to what they really stand for: knowledge, behaviours, people.”~ Giorgia Lupi

-We are very much inspired by the work of our collaborating partner Kontinentalist, a design studio that creates data stories from a Asian perspective.
-Their approach is to gap misconceptions about Asia by representing cultural experiences with data visualisation.
-Have a look at their work and a talk they gave about their way of working during Outliers Conference last year.
+We are very much inspired by the work of our collaborating partner Kontinentalist, a design studio that creates data stories from an Asian perspective.
+Their approach is to gap misconceptions about Asia by representing cultural experiences with data visualization.
+Have a look at their work and a talk they gave about their way of working during the Outliers Conference last year.

-Another community we feel close to is the Data Visualisation Society, a worldwide organisation that strives for representation of all cultures and people in data visualisation and fosters an inclusive, diverse and international society.
+Another community we feel close to is the Data Visualisation Society, a worldwide organization that strives for the representation of all cultures and people in data visualization and fosters an inclusive, diverse and international society.
 They host an excellent blog on data vis, called Nightingale.